Catalyse/Self-Arming-Alarm-Device/readme.md

 # Self Arming Alarm Device
-- This is the code for an arduino based device that functions as a self arming alarm system.
+- This is the code for an arduino based device that functions as a self arming alarm system.-

 ## Details
 Group 6
 Paul Brown, Taylor May